Eloy Jiménez Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

+- The Athletics pitching staff is 25th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (5.72).
+- The Athletics have a 5.73 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender 177 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- Athletics pitchers combine to surrender the fifth-most home runs in baseball (180 total, 1.4 per game).

-- In his last appearance on Sunday, the lefty threw four innings against the Baltimore Orioles, allowing seven earned runs while surrendering nine hits.
+- In his most recent appearance on Tuesday, the right-hander tossed six innings against the Kansas City Royals, allowing two earned runs while surrendering four hits.

+- In 15 games this season, the 29-year-old has a 4.00 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .283 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.